-Partv Each State must. accordance with its constitutional processes, take any necessary measures to prohibit and prevent development, production, stockpiling, acquisition or retention agents, toxins, weapons, equipment and means of delivery within its territory, under its jurisdiction or under its control anywhere (Art.
+Each State Party must, in accordance with its constitutional processes, take any necessary measures to prohibit and prevent the development, production, stockpiling, acquisition or retention of agents, toxins, weapons, equipment and means of delivery within its territory, under its jurisdiction or under its control anywhere (Art.
 IV).